fpgadeveloper/fpga-drive-aximm-pcie/README.md

 13. In the SDK, select `Xilinx Tools->Program FPGA`.
 14. Right-click on the application and select `Run As->Launch on Hardware (System Debugger)`

+### Linux users

+1. Download the repo as a zip file and extract the files to a directory on your hard drive --OR-- Git users: clone the repo to your hard drive
+2. Launch the Vivado GUI.
+3. Open the Tcl console from the Vivado welcome page.
+In the console, `cd` to the repo files on your hard drive and into the Vivado subdirectory.
+For example: `cd /media/projects/fpga-drive-aximm-pcie/Vivado`.
+3. In the Vivado subdirectory, you will find multiple Tcl files.
+To list them, type `exec ls {*}[glob *.tcl]`.
+   Determine the Tcl script for the example project that you would like to generate (for example: `build-zcu104.tcl`), then `source` the script in the Tcl console: For example: `source build-zcu104.tcl`
+4. Vivado will run the script and generate the project.
+When it's finished, click Generate bitstream.
+5. When the bitstream is successfully generated, select `File->Export->Export Hardware`.
+   In the window that opens, tick "Include bitstream" and "Local to project".
+6. To build the SDK workspace, open a Linux command terminal and `cd` to the SDK directory in the repo.
+7. The SDK directory contains the `build-sdk.tcl` script that will build the SDK workspace containing the hardware design and the software application.
+Run the build script by typing the following command:
+   `<path-of-xilinx-sdk>/bin/xsdk -batch -source build-sdk.tcl`.
+Note that you must replace `<path-of-xilinx-sdk>` with the actual path to your Xilinx SDK installation.
+8. Run Xilinx SDK (DO NOT use the Launch SDK option from Vivado) and select the workspace to be the SDK subdirectory of the repo.
+10. Select `Project->Build automatically`.
+11. Connect and power up the hardware.
+12. Open a Putty terminal to view the UART output.
+13. In the SDK, select `Xilinx Tools->Program FPGA`.
+14. Right-click on the application and select `Run As->Launch on Hardware (System Debugger)`

 ## Board Specific Notes

+### KCU105

+* To keep these designs free of paid IP, the KCU105's on-board Ethernet port is not connected in this design.
+The KCU105's Ethernet PHY has an SGMII interface which is not supported by the free AXI EthernetLite IP.

 ### VC709 and KCU105